-Now we’ve made our way through the tins of Christmas chocolates and are back to work with the “New Year, New Me” mentality, it would be a great idea to also use this time to think of what we want to achieve in 2018 from our Paid Marketing campaigns, particularly in terms of better AdWords management.
+Now we’ve made our way through the tins of Christmas chocolates and are back to work with the “New Year, New Me” mentality, it would be a great idea to also use this time to think of what we want to achieve in 2018 from our Paid Search campaigns, particularly in terms of better AdWords management.

 Let’s face it, you’ve broken your Dry January commitments already and the diet is looking questionable, so why not get some New Year’s resolutions in place that are a lot more realistic, and will be worth their weight in terms of ROI.